liufeng2915/Fully_3D_Object/SVR/README.md

 ***Stage 2: Single-view reconstruction training***

-In this stage, we first pre-train with synthetic images (ShapeNet renderings).
+In this stage, we first pre-train our model with synthetic images (ShapeNet renderings).
 Then the model is fine-tuned with real images.

 **Dataset**